peteroupc/peteroupc.github.io/randomfunc.md

 Note that all the variables in this method are nonnegative (unsigned) integers.

     METHOD RNDINT(N)
-       // N can't be greater than 0
+       // N must be greater than 0
         if N <= 0: return error
         if N == 1: return 0
         // N equals modulus